 Have an Emergency Fund Prepared

-To avoid the need for borrowing money in the future, we highly recommend building an emergency fund for all future unexpected expenses.
-Once you have the cushion of a savings to handle surprise medical costs or urgent repairs, you won’t need to turn to a friend or family member for financial help, let alone a lender that you would need to pay interest to.
+To avoid the need to borrow cash in the future, we highly recommend building an emergency fund for all future unexpected expenses.
+Once you have the cushion of savings to handle surprise medical debt bills or urgent repairs, you won’t need to turn to a friend or family member for financial help, let alone a lender that you would need to pay interest to.